Being a Plantser (Plotter/Pantser) I never get far in outlines. Or if I do, once I start writing, it all changes.

 How I Outline:

 I have a general idea of where my MC starts off, the inciting incident, the climax, and the end.
-I write those down using the Save the Cat beat sheet and brainstorm the other beats/plot points.
+I write those down using the Save the Cat beat sheet, Romancing the Beat, and brainstorm the other beats/plot points.
 I write linearly and don't like to skip scenes, although I have done it when I just can't figure a scene out.

 Previously I've tried the 3 Act Structure (which Save the Cat uses the bones of), and the skeletal outline, in which I just list a bunch of scenes out.
 The skeletal outline helps me figure out where I need more of something, or if there are any plot holes.
 Laying it out like that also helps with chapter summaries, which later helps with your synopsis.